TS-7553-V2-Sandbox

 Overview

-The TS-7553-V2 is a small embedded platform with an NXP i.MX6UL 696 MHz CPU with 512 MB DDR3 RAM.
+The TS-7553-V2 is a small, embedded platform with an NXP i.MX6UL 696 MHz CPU with 512 MB DDR3 RAM.
 It is a spiritual successor to our TS-7553, using the same form factor and base features, but providing a more powerful CPU and many new features for overall better performance.
 The TS-7553-V2 can be ordered with soldered down WiFi with built in Bluetooth, our TS-SILO supercapacitor technology for safe shutdown upon power loss, non-volatile FRAM for 2 KiB of storage.
-There is also support for USB Gadget via the front USB B socket, an internal USB host port, support for our monochrome LCD and 4 button membrane keypad, and eMMC flash for a vast improvement over the TS-7553's NAND.
+There is also support for USB Gadget via the front USB Type-B socket, an internal USB host port, support for our monochrome LCD and 4 button membrane keypad, and eMMC flash for a vast improvement over the TS-7553's NAND.

 Power Specifications

 The TS-7553-V2 accepts a range of voltages from 5 V to 28 V DC.
-Note that there is a dead zone around 5.4 V as this is the transition point from directly accepting 5 V input to changing over to the switching regulator that can accept up to 28 V. The full voltage range is accepted on the same set of power input pins.
+Note that there is a dead zone around 5.4 V, as this is the transition point from directly accepting 5 V input to changing over to the switching regulator that can accept up to 28 V. The full voltage range is accepted on the same set of power input pins.

 | Input | Min voltage | Max voltage |